 Southern Oregon University

-Disability Resources at SOU
+Disability Resources at Southern Oregon University

 Southern Oregon University is an inclusive campus environment.
 Disability Resources is here to ensure equal access for students with disabilities to all of SOU’s great classes and programs.
 We provide academic accommodations for students with documented disabilities and information and resources for all segments of SOU.